zosman1/The_Archiver/README.md

 ```
 npm test
 ```
-And this, according to xo can fix most erros that come up during testing
+And this, according to xo can fix most error that come up during testing
 ```
 npm run fix
 ```